Military Affairs and Resources

 Military Affairs Community Outreach Resources

 UnityPoint Health - Trinity is proud of the long-standing tradition and commitment to support our military members and veterans.
-The Military Affairs Outreach Committee has curated a list of local resources that assist active military members and veterans to transition into civilian life.
+The Military Affairs Committee has curated a list of local resources that assist Veterans and active military members to transition into civilian life.

 Here's how we are helping: